sachaarbonel/epsilon.dart/README.md

 - [ ] add support for shaders
 - [ ] add support for legend
 - [ ] add support for graph theory algorithms (for example : on click highlight neighbours)
+- [ ] support some physics
+- [ ] add possibility to edit nodes on the fly (add, delete, remove, attach edge to another node)

 ## Features and bugs